Cytel-Inc/AdaptiveGMCP/README.md

   ?adaptGMCP_PC
   ```

-## Testing Status
+## Note

 The binary and mixed endpoint engine is currently undergoing testing.
-We welcome your feedback to help improve its reliability.
+We welcome your feedback to help improve the R package.

 **How to report bugs or observations:**